TGCT Support

 There are hundreds of different types of cells in the body.
 All of these different cells serve a specific and diverse function.
 The cells within a TGCT are just as diverse.
 Tumors can begin in almost any type of cells in the body.

 The type of cell defines the biology of the tumor and the location can influences the treatment plan.
-The types of cells in these tumors resemble fibroblasts, monocytes, macrophages, and giant cells.
+The types of cells in these tumors include fibroblasts, monocytes, macrophages, and giant cells.

 Fibroblasts: Fibroblasts are a type of cell that make up connective tissue, often in ligaments and tendons (8).
 They are found throughout the body as structural support for our organs.